seorenn/SRChoco/README.md

 The Controller for NSStatusItem with NSPopover components.

-NOTE: This module supports OSX platform only.
+NOTE: This module will move to another repository.

 ## How to use